Mike Konen, photo credit from Heather Horton’s January 18, 2024 concert

 Over the course of the 20 years we’ve lived in this house I have invested the proverbial blood, sweat, and tears, as well as copious financial resources, into a garden that for whatever reason simply will not take.
 I have even had a garden service keep the earth around my fledgling plants weed free to support their growth!

-When I talked this over with a dear friend, she said the focus on keeping the planting beds "clean" means the soil has received no nourishment, and that those patches of dirt, weed free as they may be, will admit no flowers.
+That day I turned to a dear friend who is excellent at gardening and said: what do we do?
+These patches of dirt have hosted countless plants, and been lovingly maintained to the limits of my imagination!
+Nothing seems to grow.
 Even the vinca vine bought from a reputable establishment only hunkers down in its own little cluster, and though its branches reach towards each other from plant to plant, each year the attempt seems a little more halfhearted.

 This makes me think of my Mom.

 Much of the good my Mom, at great personal expense, tried to do to get us to bloom in the direction she thought we should go, might look to her like it did not take.